 The real worry is that this golden age of indie gaming may one day come to an end, and leave in its wake only those studios willing to conform to the old system.
 After all, lengthening games and making them accessible at all costs is already something many indie creators are happy to move toward.
 Tribute Games, the studio behind Wizorb, most likely made Wizorb in this style because it was all they could do at the time.
 In fact, Tribute Games’ more recent release, Mercenary Kings, is a game truly deserving of that most unenviable adjective, ‘boring,’ due to its over-emphasis on minute customization and graphic under-emphasis on gameplay and setting variety.

 Mercenary Kings, an attempted love letter to a very different sort of arcade game, is a repetitive affair that makes sure that you’re tired of its old tricks before it will drip-feed you any new ones.
 It wanted to be a bigger, longer game.
 But if it had been a shorter, smaller game with the same enemy variety, the game would have seemed lush and alive rather than bland and drawn-out.
 In contrast to this, Wizorb never overstays its welcome, and gives you a new board with new challenges in every single level.

 Ultimately, Wizorb is disliked for the very simplicity and purity I admire in it, under the guise of it being without innovation.
 People expect more from it than it has ever promised.
 It achieves what little it sets out to achieve, and it does so with panache.
+Not everyone has to play it for as long as I have in order to see these merits.
 It only takes a few hours to complete, and its charm more than survives its duration.
 Now if only more developers, and especially larger studios, would make high-quality games in this style by choice rather than necessity, there would be a more varied video game landscape.

 Through the Looking Orb: